PROGRAM (DROPPING, ADDING, WITHDRAWING)

 The programs and courses offered at the College of Arts and Science are designed for students who attend classes offered during the day on a full-time basis.
 A full-time schedule normally consists of 16 points per term, or 32 points per year, which enables a student to complete the entire program of 128 points in four years.
 Minimal full-time status entails completing at least 12 points per term, or 24 points per year.
 Students who wish to attend part time should obtain permission from the Office of the Associate Dean for Students, Silver Center, Room 909; 212-998-8140.
 Such status will be granted only when there is good and sufficient reason for part-time study.
-Failure to complete a minimum of 24 points per year jeopardizes a student's full-time status and his or her eligibility to receive financial aid.
+Failure to complete a minimum of 24 points per year jeopardizes a student’s full-time status.
+Failure to complete 32 points per year may jeopardize a student’s eligibility to receive financial aid; students should discuss their situation with the Office of Financial Aid in the Student Services Center, 25 West Fourth Street.

 Change of Program

-To make any changes in their program, including dropping or adding courses given in other divisions of the University, students must access Albert via NYUHome at home.nyu.edu or file a Change of Program form in the Student Services Center, 25 West Fourth Street.
+To make any changes in their program, including dropping or adding courses given in other divisions of the University, students must access Albert via NYUHome at home.nyu.edu or file a change of program (“drop/add”) form with the Office of the Registrar in the Student Services Center, 25 West Fourth Street.

 Students who wish to withdraw from all their courses must make an appointment for an interview with an adviser in the College Advising Center.

 A student who withdraws officially from all courses in a term may register for the following term.
-If the student is unable to attend the College during the term following the withdrawal, he or she should request a leave of absence from an adviser in the College Advising Center.
-For more information, see "Attendance," below.
+If the student is unable to attend the College during the term following the withdrawal, he or she should discuss a leave of absence from an adviser in the College Advising Center.
+For more information, see “attendance,” below.

-Matriculated students in the College may audit (i.e., attend lectures without intending to receive credit) any course in the College with the consent of, and under the conditions established by, the instructor and the department.
+Matriculated students in the College or in any division of the University (undergraduate or graduate) may audit (i.e., attend lectures without intending to receive credit) any course in the College with the consent of, and under the conditions established by, the instructor and the department.
 Auditors may not preempt space required for registered students.
 Courses cannot be audited as a means of satisfying requirements for an incomplete grade or as a means of changing a previous grade.

-A student cannot register as an auditor, and audited courses will not appear on the student's official transcript.
-Special (nondegree) students may not audit courses.
+A student cannot register as an auditor, and audited courses will not appear on the student’s official transcript.
+Special (visiting, nondegree) students may not audit courses.

 Although the administration of the College does not supervise attendance of classes, it supports the standards imposed by instructors.